Skip to main content

 Similarly, even after an index is defined, Convex will have to do a bit of extra work to keep this index up to date as the data changes.
 Every time a document is inserted, updated, or deleted in an indexed table, Convex will also update its index entry.
 This is analogous to a librarian creating new index cards for new books as they add them to the library.

 If you are defining a few indexes there is no need to worry about the maintenance cost.
 As you define more indexes, the cost to maintain them grows because every insert needs to update every index.
 This is why Convex has a limit of 32 indexes per table.
-In practice most applications define a handle of indexes per table to make their important queries efficient.
+In practice most applications define a handful of indexes per table to make their important queries efficient.

 Indexing Multiple Fields